SambaCommunications/Samba-iOS-SDK/README.md

 ## Let's get to code

 You need to configure the SDK.
-We recommend you to do this sometime early, so you will have it all set when you want to load / show an ad.
+We recommend you to do this sometime early in your application's lifecycle, so you will have it all set when you want to load / show an ad.

-To do this, you have to call this method:
+To do this, you have to call the following method:

 ```
 public static func configure(setup: SambaSetup, videoConfig: VideoConfig? = nil, target: Target? = nil)
 ```

 There are 3 parameters that you can configure.
-SambaSetup ```(params: userId, publisherId, secretKey)``` is the only one which is required. ```userId``` is an unique String, which you will get from your app (make sure it is unique for each user). ```publisherId``` and ```secretKey``` are received from Samba.
+SambaSetup ```(params: userId, publisherId, secretKey)``` is the only one which is required. ```userId``` is an unique String identifying each user in your app.
+It is a good practice to use some kind of a UUID, but other unique string will work as well.  ```publisherId``` and ```secretKey``` are received from Samba.

 If you would like to go further with the configuration, you can configure Target ```(params: age, gender)``` which represents the target audience and VideoConfig ```(params: screenOrientation, soundEnabled, downloadOnWifiOnly, allowPrecaching)```.

-All the parameters in Target and VideoConfig are optionals.
+All the parameters in Target and VideoConfig objects are optionals.